Bilibili: Founding and early development (2009–2013)

-In 2011, Bilibili's domain name bilibili.us was revoked because of the domain registrar enforcing .us restrictions.
+Bilibili's domain name bilibili.us was revoked in 2011, because of the domain registrar enforcing .us restrictions.
 As a result, Bilibili switched to bilibili.tv on 25 June 2011.
 Later that year, Xu Yi founded the startup, Hangzhou Huandian Technology (幻电 (huàndiàn, fantastic electricity)) based in Hangzhou, Zhejiang, to develop and operate Bilibili.
 In April 2012, Bilibili obtained an agreement with Nico Nico Douga to webcast the latest Chinese-subbed episodes of the newly airing anime Fate/Zero starting from 7 April.
-However, the program was censored after three episodes for being reported as unauthorised operations of Internet audio-video broadcasting services.
-Hangzhou Huandian Technology was administratively penalised and fined ¥10,000 by the local government.

-In August 2012, Bilibili started to display logos on its homepage to indicate its affiliation with the state-owned Shanghai Media Group and share the use of various content provider licenses in the hopes of avoiding future legal risks.
+However, the program was censored after three episodes for being reported as unauthorised operations of Internet audio-video broadcasting services and Hangzhou Huandian Technology was penalised and fined ¥10,000 by the local government.
+Bilibili started to display logos on its homepage in August 2012 to indicate its affiliation with the state-owned Shanghai Media Group and share the use of various content provider licenses in the hopes of avoiding future legal risks.
 Meanwhile, anonymous visitors to its website were redirected to a subdomain of Shanghai Media Group Broad Band subsidiary (bilibili.smgbb.cn).